Xpdf is a suite of tools for

 xpdf program — a Motif-based PDF

-viewer for X11 — adapted to use the Poppler library for rendering.
+viewer for X11 — modified to use the Poppler library.

 The original Xpdf was written by Glyph & Cog, LLC.

-The Debian and Gentoo maintainers did most of the hard work of
+The Debian and Gentoo maintainers did most of the original hard work of

 xpdf from its library.